LeoZieger/RoboArena/docs/week4/index.md

 For now the MapCreator is a different programm than our main-programm (RoboArena.py) but we want implement it in the main menu.

+Created a Map

+Created a Player-Movement-Function
+- You can now controll a BasicRobot
+- There are 8 possible directions right now

+Created a Ai-Robot-Class
+- spawns 3 robots in each corner of the map
+- no movement right now (in progress)